quiquee/obc-docs/protocol-spec.md

 More detail on transaction security can be found in section 4.

 ### 3.1.2.2 Transaction Specification
 A transaction is always associated with a chaincode specification which defines the chaincode and the execution environment such as language and security context.
-Currently only Golang is supported for writing chaincode.
-Other languages may be added in the future.
+Currently there is an implemetation that uses Golang for writing chaincode.

 ```
 message ChaincodeSpec {